 Founder and CEO

-Eva Prakash is a junior at BASIS Independent, Silicon Valley.
+Eva Prakash is a senior at BASIS Independent, Silicon Valley.
 She founded GIRL 2.0 in order to empower girls to learn to code and become leaders in technology.
 Eva hopes to address the gender gap by getting girls excited about technology as early as possible and making them believe that computer science is no longer just a boys club.

 Director, App Development

-Isita Talukdar is a student at Basis Independent Silicon Valley.
+Isita Talukdar is a freshman at Basis Independent Silicon Valley.
 She has always been fascinated by technology and feels it opens up doors for so many possibilities.
 She loves to code and hopes to share her passion with other girls so that together they can code all the way to the stars!